cucumber/common/CODE_OF_CONDUCT.md

 ## Who do these rules apply to?

-These rules apply to anyone involved in the Cucumber community, including but not limited to the founders and staff of Cucumber Limited, presenters, organisers and attendees at Cucumber events, maintainers and contributors of open source projects, and community members engaged in discussions on issue trackers, mailing lists or chat rooms.
+These rules apply to anyone involved in the Cucumber community, including but not limited to organisers and attendees at Cucumber events, maintainers and contributors of open source projects, and community members engaged in discussions on issue trackers, mailing lists or chat rooms.

 ## Where does this apply?

-The rules listed above apply to all official Cucumber venues; including the CukeUp conferences, public training courses, official Discord chat channels; GitHub repositories under cucumber, cucumber-ltd, and the cukes@googlegroups.com community mailing list.
+The rules listed above apply to all official Cucumber venues; including in-person events like conferences or trainings, the official Discord chat server; GitHub repositories under the `cucumber` org, and any other officially-sanctioned community channels.

 ## Consequences